learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 ## Math + Assignment

 Recall that we can increment (`++`) and decrement (`--`) a number if it's assigned to a variable.
-Don't forget to follow along in the REPL console.
+Please follow along in the terminal using the `node` command.

 ```javascript
 let number = 5;